 Here’s a checklist of steps you will want to begin with, to promote good sleep hygiene (I’ve tried to list them out in the order that I have found to be most helpful).

 - Limit caffeine or move it earlier in the day.
 Caffeine intake can certainly impact sleep, especially for those who are particularly sensitive to its stimulating effects.
 I used to consider myself to be a light sleeper… until I dropped my caffeine intake to two black teas each morning, instead of having six to eight black teas a day (including my usual bedtime black tea).
 I was so surprised when things no longer woke me up at night!
 Although some may find completely eliminating caffeine to be beneficial, I understand that this is not going to be possible for other people.
-Limiting caffeine to the morning only, preferably before 2:00 pm, or at least eight hours before bedtime, can be helpful.
+Limiting caffeine to the morning only, preferably before 2 pm, or at least eight hours before bedtime, can be helpful.
+(If giving up caffeine sounds daunting, there are actually a bunch of great coffee alternatives to try — I suggest some later on in this article. :-))

 - Get adequate sunlight in the morning and throughout the day.
-I recommend getting outside for at least 20 minutes within the first hour of waking up (ideally before 8 am, but even if you are waking up later, getting outside ASAP will help to shift your circadian rhythm), and avoid wearing sunglasses if possible.
+The amount, type, and timing of light we get throughout the day can have a profound effect on our circadian rhythm.
+[9] I recommend getting outside for at least 20 minutes within the first hour of waking up (ideally before 8 am, but even if you are waking up later, getting outside ASAP will help to shift your circadian rhythm), and avoid wearing sunglasses if possible.
 Sunlight on our retinas helps activate morning cortisol production and helps set our circadian rhythm for the day.
 Keeping the body in tune with natural cycles of sunlight throughout the day, and darkness in the evening, will help regulate sleep hormones and promote better nighttime rest.
 I know this is tough in Northern climates, especially in the winter, so using devices such as a blue light lamp in the morning and blue light blocking glasses at night, can help mimic these natural cycles.
-For me personally, morning sunshine and blue light therapy in the morning during the winter, have been a critical component of reversing morning fatigue and boosting my cortisol levels in the morning.
+For me personally, morning sunshine and blue light therapy in the morning during the winter, have been critical components of reversing morning fatigue and boosting my cortisol levels in the morning.

 - Sleep in a dark room.
-There are a few ways to make your room darker:
+Here are a few ways to make your room darker:

 - Use blackout curtains.